dektlong/dekt-devx-demo/README.md

   - create the DevX-portal workload using the web-function accelerator
   - use DevX-mood-app as the parent application in both cases

+- access the api-portal and highlight how discovery of existing APIs prior to creating new ones is done
 - highlight the simplicity of the workload.yaml

 - show the simple tap installed command (don't actually run)